avamsykiran/ReactJS_12to1_27Jun22_8Jul22/README.md

         state is always being monitored and as and when the state changes, the compoent is rendered again.

-        this.setState(partialState) used to pass cahgnes to the current state, each time setState method is called a new state object is created and the older state is replaced, and the render() method is triggered.
+        this.setState(partialState) used to pass changes to the current state, each time setState method is called a new state object is created and the older state is replaced, and the render() method is triggered.